paravela/yolo-clickhouse/README.md

 }
 ```

-If dere's an error, you'll get:
+If there's an error, you'll get:

 ```json
 {